WAShannon/FilamentScale/README.md

 WIP

-Filament holder scale to show remaining length and weight on current spool.
+Filament scale to show remaining length and weight on current spool.